seanpharris/CryptoAnalysisPipe/README.md

 * Once the DataFrame is updated - it writes to the associated CSV
 * In the notebook, you can find examples of the DataFrame dictionary

+If you choose to run it on your own - beware: it takes a while because you can only make up to 5 calls per a minute

 - - - -
 ### Data features
 | Feature                                             |